Battle of Hatteras Inlet Batteries

 North Carolina Coast: A Civil War History

-Description: On August 26, an amphibious expedition led by Maj.
+Description: The blockade of North Carolina's coast, which included the action of Hatteras Inlet, was a strategic objective in Gen. Winfield Scott's Anaconda Plan.
+On August 26, an amphibious expedition led by Maj.
 Gen. Benjamin Butler and Flag-Officer Silas Stringham, embarked from Fort Monroe to capture Hatteras Inlet, an important haven for blockade-runners.
-On the 28th, while the navy bombarded Forts Clark and Hatteras, Union troops came ashore and attacked the rear of the Confederate batteries.
+On the 28th, while the navy bombarded forts Clark and Hatteras, Union troops came ashore and attacked the rear of the Confederate batteries.
 On August 29, Col. William F. Martin surrendered the Confederate garrison of 670.
 The Federals lost only one man.
-Butler returned to Fort Monroe, leaving the captured forts garrisoned.
+Butler next returned to Fort Monroe, leaving the captured forts garrisoned.
 This movement was part of Union efforts to seize coastal enclaves from which to enforce the blockade.
-The blockade of North Carolina's coast was a strategic objective in Gen. Winfield Scott's Anaconda Plan.
+During World War II, because of the numerous allied ships sunk by German U-boats, the waters off Cape Hatteras became known as Torpedo Alley.

-The North Carolina Sounds occupy most of the coast from Point Lookout to the Virginia border.
+Background: The North Carolina Sounds occupy most of the coast from Point Lookout to the Virginia border.
 With their eastern borders marked by the Outer Banks, they were almost ideally located for raiding Northern maritime commerce.
-Cape Hatteras, the easternmost point in the Confederacy, is within sight of the Gulf Stream, which moves at a speed of about 3 knots (1.5 m/s) at this latitude.
+Cape Hatteras, the easternmost point in the Confederacy, is within sight of the Gulf Stream.
 Ships in the Caribbean trade would reduce the time of their homeward journeys to New York, Philadelphia, or Boston by riding the stream to the north.
 Raiders, either privateers or state-owned vessels, could lie inside, protected from both the weather and from Yankee blockaders, until an undefended victim appeared.
 Watchers stationed at the Hatteras lighthouse would then signal a raider, which would dash out and make a capture, often being able to return the same day.

-To protect the raiders from Federal reprisal, the state of North Carolina immediately after seceding from the Union established forts at the inlets, waterways that allowed entrance to and egress from the sounds.
+To protect the raiders from Federal reprisal, the state of North Carolina, immediately after seceding from the Union, established forts at the inlets, the waterways that allowed entrance to and egress from the sounds.
 In 1861, only four inlets were deep enough for ocean-going vessels to pass: Beaufort, Ocracoke, Hatteras, and Oregon Inlets.
-Hatteras Inlet was the most important of these, so it was given two forts, named Fort Hatteras and Fort Clark.
+Two forts, Hatteras and Clark, were built on Hatteras Inlet because it was considered the most important.
 Fort Hatteras was sited adjacent to the inlet, on the sound side of Hatteras Island.
-Fort Clark was about half a mile (800 m) to the southeast, closer to the Atlantic Ocean.
-The forts were not very strong; Fort Hatteras had only ten guns mounted by the end of August, with another five guns in the fort but not mounted.
+Fort Clark was about half a mile to the southeast, closer to the Atlantic Ocean.
+The forts were improperly armed for coastal defense, however.
+Fort Hatteras had only ten guns mounted by the end of August, with another five guns in the fort but not mounted.
 Fort Clark had only five.
 Furthermore, most of the guns were rather light 32-pounders or smaller, of limited range and inadequate for coastal defense.

 The personnel problem was even worse.
 North Carolina had raised and equipped 22 infantry regiments to serve in the war, but 16 of these had been drawn off for the campaigns in Virginia.
 The six regiments remaining were responsible for the defense of the entire North Carolina coastline.
 Only a fraction of one regiment, the 7th North Carolina Volunteers, occupied the two forts at Hatteras Inlet.
-The other forts were likewise only weakly held.
-Fewer than a thousand men garrisoned Forts Ocracoke, Hatteras, Clark, and Oregon.
+The other forts were likewise undermanned.
+Fewer than a thousand men garrisoned forts Ocracoke, Hatteras, Clark, and Oregon.
 Reinforcements, if needed, would have to come from as far away as Beaufort.

 Strangely, the military authorities in North Carolina did little to keep the poor state of their defenses secret.
 Several Yankee captains, victims of either capture or shipwreck, were loosely detained at or near Hatteras Island while awaiting return to their homes.
 They were allowed virtually free access to the forts, and made mental notes of everything.
 When they returned to the North, at least two of them gave full and valuable descriptions to the Navy Department.